Generic selectors

 • 4th floor – shell space for future expansions.

-The anticipated completion for the Critical Care bed tower project is late 2025.
+The anticipated completion for the Critical Care bed tower project is forecast for the winter of 2026.

 Western Manitoba Cancer Care Centre (WMCC)